Aging Affects Leg And Foot Health

 Another common, but often overlooked source of leg health problems, can be the medications many of us take.
 A very common one for many women, birth control pills, can increase a woman’s risk of blood clots and the pain and potentially serious problems that can come with such clots.
 That risk is much higher for women who also smoke.

 Some other common medications, such as diuretics (water pills), blood pressure medicines, drugs to reduce cholesterol, and even anti-nausea medicines, can cause muscle cramps as one of their common side-effects.
-Estrogens are another commonly prescribed medication for many women that can result in leg pain as a side effect.
+Estrogen is another commonly prescribed medication for many women that can result in leg pain as a side effect.

 The Effects Of Alcohol And Smoking